vigetlabs/craft-videoembed/README.md

-# Craft Video Embed Plugin
+# Video Embed plugin for Craft CMS 3.x

-Craft plugin to generate an embed URL from a YouTube or Vimeo URL.
+Generate an embed URL from a YouTube or Vimeo URL.

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Installation

-1. Copy `videoembed` folder to `craft/plugins`.
-2. Navigate to the plugins page in the Craft control panel and install **Video Embed**.
+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require viget/craft-video-embed

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Video Embed.

-## Usage
+## Using Video Embed

 Pass a YouTube or Vimeo URL to the `getEmbedUrl` method and an embed URL will be returned.